 Japan’s Monju nuclear reactor was closed in 1995 after 700 kg of molten sodium leaked and ignited a fire.
 Officials played down the incident and suppressed video footage of the spill, providing only sanitized images to the public.
 An employee committed suicide after a press conference where the cover-up was admitted.

 On 25 January 2008 WikiLeaks published three suppressed videos of the sodium spill, following court action and reports that the nuclear reactor would be reopened.
 The reactor was not restarted until May 6, 2010 but it was shut down again three months later after another accident.
-It is now in the process of decommissioning.
+By 2020 it was in the process of decommissioning.

 US Rules of Engagement for Iraq